12 Toxic Plants for Dogs

 These pretty bulbs can irritate your pup's gastrointestinal system and bring on convulsions.

-Sometimes white, pink or deep red, this holiday plant has toxins in the roots and may cause gastrointestinal distress, such as heartburn, diarrhea and indigestion.
+Sometimes white, pink or deep red, this holiday plant has toxins in the roots and may cause gastrointestinal distress, such as heartburn, diarrhoea and indigestion.

 This stunner is very common in the US, but it's a disaster for dogs.
-Watch out for drooling, diarrhea and even death if your pet starts to eat it.
+Watch out for drooling, diarrhoea and even death if your pet starts to eat it.

 Though it's an intriguing flower that looks like a toy, don't let your dog near it.
-Stomach issues, including vomiting and diarrhea, may be the result.
+Stomach issues, including vomiting and diarrhoea, may be the result.

 - Baby's Breath

 It's a delicate white filler in many arrangements, but it has no place in your dog's mouth.
-Be on the look out for -- you guessed it -- vomiting and diarrhea.
+Be on the look out for: vomiting and diarrhoea.

 Deer love to eat it, and they seem to be no worse for wear.
 But a dog may suffer the same symptoms as from the above two flowers if he eats this backyard plant.

 Glorious at Christmas, but no good for your canine friend.
 Contrary to popular belief, this plant isn't highly toxic to pets, but it can still irritate the mouth and throat, so keep it out of reach.
-Dogs should also avoid another holiday favorite -- mistletoe.
+Dogs should also avoid another holiday favourite: mistletoe.